z4kn4fein/stashbox/docs/usage/basics.md

 ## Default registration

 <!-- div:left-panel -->
-Stashbox allow registrations via the `Register()` methods.
+Stashbox allows registration operations via `Register()` methods.

+During registration, the container checks whether the service type is assignable from the implementation type and if not, the container throws an [exception](diagnostics/exceptions?id=invalidregistrationexception).

+Also, when the implementation is not resolvable (when it's an interface or abstract class), the container throws the same [exception](diagnostics/exceptions?id=invalidregistrationexception).

 The example registers `DbBackup` to be returned when `IJob` is requested.

-During registration, the container checks whether the service type is assignable from the implementation type and if not, the container throws an [exception](diagnostics/exceptions?id=invalidregistrationexception).

-Also, when the implementation is not resolvable (it's an interface or abstract class), the container throws the same [exception](diagnostics/exceptions?id=invalidregistrationexception).

 <!-- div:right-panel -->